philiwon8868/Webex_ChatGPT/README.md

 # Webex_ChatGPT
  Webex Teamspace as the UI for ChatGPT.
-This program illustrates how to integrate Webex teamspace with ChatGPT and Nexus Dashboard Insights API.
+This program simply illustrates how to integrate Webex teamspace with ChatGPT and Nexus Dashboard Insights API.
 Whenever the user type in a message into the teamspace, it will trigger a Webex Webhook to execute.
 The Webhook will retrieve the message  from the room and interprete it.
 Several operations are defined as below:

  1. "HELP" - print out the functions supported by the webhook
  2. "ChatGPT" - followed by a question; the webhook will call the ChatGPT on behalf of the user via the OpenAI ChatGPT API and send the result back to the teamspace.